-Estate law provides answers to those type of questions, and is critical to ensuring that your wishes are carried out and that your loved ones are protected.
+Estate law provides answers to these types of questions and is critical to ensuring that your wishes are carried out and that your loved ones are protected.

-The simple fact is, unless you create an estate plan you can’t do anything at you’re your estate will be divided up and distributed by someone you probably don’t know and won’t care what you wanted.
+The simple fact is unless you create an estate plan, you can’t do anything and your estate will be divided up and distributed by someone you probably don’t know and won’t care what you wanted.
 Without a plan, after your death, your assets will be distributed in accordance with the Intestacy laws of your State.
 To clarify, not creating a plan means you allow the laws of your State to govern your affairs and direct the distribution of your assets upon your death.

 What is estate planning?